The Pelican Brief (film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 55% based on 55 reviews, with an average rating of 5.6/10.
 The site's consensus states: "Julia Roberts and Denzel Washington are a compelling team in the overlong Pelican Brief, a pulpy thriller that doesn't quite justify the intellectual remove of Alan J. Pakula's direction."
 On Metacritic, the film has a weighted average score of 50 out of 100, based on 15 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Pat Collins, from WWOR-TV, said that the film was "A heart-stopping, spine-chilling, adrenaline-pumping, run-for-your-life thriller."
 In The Chicago Sun-Times, Roger Ebert gave it 3 out of a possible 4 stars, writing "the movie delivers while it's onscreen" but also believed The Pelican Brief was inferior to the film adaptation of Grisham's The Firm (also 1993) and ranked as one of Pakula's lesser efforts.

 Brian Lowry of Variety wrote: "Pakula does a remarkable job in weaving and making sense of these complex strands.
 Although there's plenty of suspense as Darby and Gray evade her pursuers, the director eschews the cheaper tricks of the trade, respecting the audience's ability to keep track of what's going on.
 Also, Brief is a relatively gore-free thriller, with most of the violence effectively conveyed offscreen."

 Janet Maslin of The New York Times wrote: "The Pelican Brief is best watched as a celebration of liquid brown eyes and serious star quality, thanks to the casting of Ms. Roberts and Denzel Washington in its leading roles.
 Neither of these first-rate actors is shown to great dramatic advantage, but they both do a lot to make the movie shine."

 Home media

 The Pelican Brief was released on VHS on June 15, 1994, by Warner Home Video.
 The film was released on DVD on June 24, 1997, by Warner Home Video.
 The film was released on Blu-ray on February 10, 2009, by Warner Home Video.

+A triple feature Blu-ray pack with The Pelican Brief, John Q., and Training Day was released on May 1, 2012.